-This period of extension is to be determined by the Council, but must not exceed 12 additional months.
-Failure to meet the requirements as stated by the Council during the two-year period, including any extension for good cause, will result in withdrawal or withholding accreditation.
+This period of extension is to be determined by the Council but is usually limited to a maximum of two additional years.
+Failure to meet the requirements as stated by the Council during the two-year period, including any extension for good cause, will result in withdrawal or withholding of accreditation.